02 May, 2026

 Appendix B: The Apology You Owe Yourself.

-And yet my suspicion has always been that everyone else received this manual and simply forgot to mention it.
-I watch people refinance mortgages calmly, select appropriate throw pillows, maintain long-term relationships with dentists—and I think: *Ah, yes.
-Page 347.
-The chapter on faking ‘knowing what you’re doing.’
+My suspicion has always been that everyone else did, in fact, receive this manual.
+They simply are sworn to a kind of Knights-Templar-like secret society pact, or perhaps just forgot to mention it.
+Because I watch people refinance mortgages calmly, select appropriate throw pillows, maintain long-term relationships with dentists—and I think: *Ah, yes.
+They must be familiar with what I assume is page 347.
+The chapter on ‘knowing what you’re doing.’

 But adulthood, I’m discovering at the ripe old middle age of 42, is not the possession of knowledge.
 It is the gradual acceptance of permanent partial understanding.
 Because you see: NOBODY received the manual.
 We are all just gently pretending, passing notes in the margins of a book that has never been printed.